ML78/Project2-Rails/README.md

   * stripe v3.13.0 for donation payments
   * nokogiri v1.8.2 to scrape data on events
   * three v1.2.0 for three.js animation
-  * sprockets-es6 v0.9.2 to handle es6 code

 ## Dedication

-Dedicated to Joel Turnbull  :smiley_cat:
+Dedicated to Joel Turnbull for his unwavering support and patience  :smiley_cat:

 ## Terms & Conditions
 This project is licensed under the MIT License.